upenn-libraries/digital-collections/rails_app/README.md

 bundle exec rubocop
 ```

-If you can't resolve offenses, regenerate `rubocop_todo.yml`:
+If you can't resolve offenses, *please* refrain from updating the Rubocop configuration in this project.

+Instead, regenerate `rubocop_todo.yml`:

 ```bash
 rubocop --auto-gen-config --auto-gen-only-exclude --exclude-limit 10000